 What are my Adoption Options?

 You have several options in the adoption process: closed adoption, semi-open adoption, or an open adoption.
-When you place your baby up for adoption, the adoption agency and adoption counselors will work with you to determine what is the best option for you.
+When you place your baby up for adoption, the adoption agency and adoption counselors will work with you to determine what the best option for you is.
 The main goal of every adoption counselor is to make you comfortable and happy with the decision you choose.

 Closed adoption: In a closed (or confidential adoption), the agency will choose a family to place your child with.
 The birth mother and the adoptive family identities are kept confidential from each other.
 The adoption is facilitated by the adoption agency.
 After the adoption, there is no communication between the birth mother and the adoptive parents/child.